Tributes

 (Sampler Records Ltd.)

 This CD from Sampler Records in 1995 features 38 Shaker spirituals and is the only one devoted to music for Christmas and the New Year, many of them recorded for the first time anywhere.
 The featured performers are: Randy Folger, Colleen Liggett, Kathy Leigh Johnson, Mitzie Collins, The Eastman Bach Children's Chorus, and The Sampler Chorus.
-The CD title is taken from the opening Shaker Christmas hymn: "Hail, hail the beautiful morn" by Elmina Phillips from North Union, Ohio.
-There is an accompanying songbook with all the music and extensive notes about the music and Shaker Christmas rituals by Roger Hall, plus a list of recordings of Aaron Copland's arrangements of "Simple Gifts."
+The CD title is taken from the Shaker Christmas hymn: "Hail, hail the beautiful morn" by Elmina Phillips from North Union, Ohio.

-1. Hail, hail the beautiful morn (Christmas Hymn) -- Elmina Phillips,
+1. Hail, hail the beautiful morn (Christmas Hymn) -- Elmina Phillips, 1869

 3. Mother's Golden Trumpet -- Archibald Meacham, White Water, Ohio, 1843

-6. Christmas Day -- Susan Bundy, Pleasant Hill, Kentucky, 1868
+6. This is a pleasant Christmas -- Susan Bundy, Pleasant Hill, Kentucky, 1868

-7. Brethren and Sisters Let Us Sing -- Pleasant Hill, Kentucky
+7. Brethren and sisters let us sing -- Pleasant Hill, Kentucky

-8. Simple Gifts -- Joseph Brackett Jr., Alfred, Maine, 1848
+8. Tis the gift to be simple -- Joseph Brackett Jr., Alfred, Maine, 1848

-9. In Love and Sweet Union -- Mount Lebanon, New York, 1845
+9. In love and sweet union -- Mount Lebanon, New York, 1845

 10. When Christ was of a Virgin born -- Watervliet, New York, 1840